- Individual Tax

 - US Residents

-You need to file an annual US individual tax return, form 1040 or 1040NR, reporting your income from all sources worldwide.
+If you qualify as a US tax resident or US Person, you need to file an annual US individual tax return, form 1040 or 1040NR, reporting your income from all sources worldwide.
+Click through to our FATCA (Foreign Account Tax Compliance Act) FAQs to read more about these regulations and how they affect both individuals and organizations.

-- Informational reports detailing benefits foreign assets and ownership in various foreign assets:
+Informational reports for benefits and ownership in various foreign assets:

-- FBAR – Report of Foreign Bank and Financial Accounts FinCen 114 (formerly TD-F 90-22.1) for all foreign bank accounts, pension accounts, trust accounts, insurance accounts, in which you have a financial or beneficial interest in or signature authority over the account if the aggregate balance of all your accounts exceeds $10,000 at any time during the year.
+- FBAR – Report of Foreign Bank and Financial Accounts FinCen 114 (formerly TD-F 90-22.1) for all foreign bank accounts, pension accounts, trust accounts and insurance accounts in which you have a financial or beneficial interest in or signature authority over the account, if the aggregate balance of all your accounts exceeds $10,000 at any time during the year.

 - Statement of Specified Foreign Financial Assets – Form 8938.
 Different rules apply for individuals living in the US and US persons living abroad if you have specified foreign financial assets.
 This form is in addition to the reporting of your FBAR.